 Exposing the public to climate change consequences and collective solutions by combining art, science and technology

-REACT provides public access to information about local and global climate change consequences using a carefully designed combination of technologies, science, art and advertisement and cutting-edge tools such as virtual reality and planetarium.
+REACT provides public access to information about local and global climate change consequences using a novel combination of science, art, advertisement and cutting-edge technologies such as virtual reality and planetarium.

-Another position: The world needs a lighthouse for reliable climate change -information.
-So far, variation in climate change opinions, contrasting and locally irrelevant information, and the absence of clear, feasible instructions overwhelm people and increase the uncertainty in what they can do as end-users.
+The world needs a lighthouse for reliable climate change information.
+So far, variation in climate change opinions, contrasting and locally irrelevant information, and the absence of clear, feasible instructions have overwhelmed people and increased the uncertainty of what they can do as end-users

 How to REACT

-To give humanity a fighting chance, we need passionate leaders more than anything right now.
-We will help you build an interdisciplinary team in your country and to write successful research proposals
+Bring a new perspective or become a member of your national REACT team.
+To give the humanity a fighting chance, we need passionate leaders.
+We will help you build an interdisciplinary team in your country and involve you in large research proposals.

-Voice of the people: One coordinator per country should represent the non-academic community.
+Voice of the people: A national coordinating team must be represented by the non-academic community.

-Gender equality: REACT also emphasizes the right gender balance in national coordinating teams.
+Gender equality: REACT emphasizes a gender balance in national coordinating teams.

 Jan Ketil Rød